 If the work was supported by a grant or payment from a foundation or other organization, or the author was otherwise aided (such as in data collection or statistical analysis) we ask that this be noted at the time of submission, along with the time period for any such support.
 This is solely for the purpose of establishing that the work was freelance-written.

 These awards are conferred upon ASJA members whose nonfiction books are deemed significant, exceptionally well-researched and skillfully written.

 All books must be full-length, and published in 2016.
 Entries may be written by an individual author or may be collaborative works.
 Self-published books, ebooks, and traditionally published books may be nominated.

 These awards honor ASJA members whose articles, produced on a freelance basis, have demonstrated excellence in writing, research and clarity of presentation.
 Categories:

-Blog Post, Personal (New this year.
-Members may enter posts published on personal blogs.
+Blog Post, Personal (Members may enter posts published on personal blogs.
 Articles appearing on third-party blogs should be entered in Opinion/OpEd.)

 Business/Technology/Science (Any piece on a business, technology, or science topic is eligible.)

 Excellence in Reporting (Formerly called "Reporting on a Significant Topic."
 Consideration will be given to the relevance and universality of the topic, as well as overall excellence.)

 First-Person Experience/Essays (May include as-told-to pieces.)